-There's the moment where Henry is let out of the tunnel after The Fat Controller asks him to pull the heavy express.
+- There's the moment where Henry is let out of the tunnel after The Fat Controller asks him to pull the heavy express.

-In the ending, Edward and Henry take Gordon back to the sheds, thus cementing the three's friendship.
+- In the ending, Edward and Henry take Gordon back to the sheds, thus cementing the three's friendship.

 James the Red Engine

-In "Troublesome Trucks", there's James sincerely apologizing to the Fat Controller for causing trouble with the coaches, prompting the Fat Controller to forgive him and let him out of the sheds to pull some trucks.
+- In "Troublesome Trucks", there's James sincerely apologizing to the Fat Controller for causing trouble with the coaches, prompting the Fat Controller to forgive him and let him out of the sheds to pull some trucks.
 It gets better in the end of the episode where the Fat Controller reveals himself after James finishes the arduous job.
-James is worried he's in trouble again, but the Fat Controller smiles and commends James for dealing with the trucks and allows him to keep his red paint, signaling that James has already on good terms with him.
+James is worried he's in trouble again, but the Fat Controller smiles and commends James for dealing with the trucks and allows him to keep his red paint, signaling that James is already on good terms with him.

-In "James And The Express", after Gordon suffers a mishap, James is left to pull the Express in his place.
+- In "James And The Express", after Gordon suffers a mishap, James is left to pull the Express in his place.
 Rather than the usual formula with the pompous engine humiliated and upset, Gordon is revealed to be impressed with James' work and encourages him to keep up the good work.
 The narration explains that James pulls the Express to give Gordon a rest every once in a while and the two cement their Vitriolic Best Buds relationship.

 Henry the Green Engine